-You may consider yourself to be a friendly, outgoing person but that does not necessarily mean that you possess the communication skills that are needed to be able to communicate with a CPS case investigator.
+You may consider yourself to be a friendly, outgoing person, but that does not necessarily mean that you possess the communication skills needed to communicate with a CPS case investigator.

-The reason for this is that CPS workers are trained to analyze a situation based on things that they see, hear and perceive.
-When a CPS caseworker or investigator speaks to you, it is to learn more about you and your family.
-Being aware of how to communicate effectively with your caseworker is probably the most important skill you can develop throughout an investigation.
+CBS workers are trained to analyze a situation based on what they see, hear, and perceive.
+When a CPS caseworker or investigator speaks to you, learn more about you and your family.
+Communicating effectively with your caseworker is probably the most critical skill you can develop throughout an investigation.

 Know their contact information

 It goes without saying that if you need to speak to your caseworker that you should also have their phone number handy.
-Get their office phone number, cell phone number and email address during your initial consultation with him or her.
-It is also going to be helpful to have their supervisor’s phone number and email address in case you are having trouble getting a hold of your caseworker.
+Get their office phone number, cell phone number, and email address during your initial consultation with them.
+It will also be helpful to have their supervisor's phone number and email address if you have trouble getting ahold of your caseworker.

-It does happen that CPS caseworkers get very busy and you may not hear back from your caseworker as often as you would like.
-This does not mean he or she is ignoring you, but you should give the person the benefit of the doubt at first- as hard as that may be.
+It does happen that CPS caseworkers get very busy, and you may not hear back from your caseworker as often as you would like.
+This does not mean they are ignoring you, but you should give the person the benefit of the doubt at first- as hard as that may be.

-Learn your caseworker’s schedule to increase your ability to speak to him or her
+Learn your caseworker's schedule to increase your ability to speak to them

-If your caseworker is never available on any day from 10 am to 2 pm it is in your best interest to learn that.
+If your caseworker is never available from 10 am to 2 pm, it is in your best interest to learn that.

-These folks have schedules that can change often, but it is probable that he or she has at least a few hours a day where they are available to make and take phone calls.
+These folks have schedules that can change often, but they probably have at least a few hours a day where they are available to make and take phone calls.
 Learn what time works for the caseworker.
-You will not only increase your chances of speaking to him or her but you will also gain approval in that most people would never think to ask them this.
+You will not only increase your chances of speaking to them, but you will also gain approval in that most people would never think to ask them this.

-When you call a friend, and they don’t answer you may not even have to leave them a voicemail to get a quick return phone call.
-Caller ID will tell your friend the time that you attempted to reach him or her.
-You may even follow up the missed call with a quick text message just to confirm that you were trying to reach them.
+When you call a friend and don't answer, you may not even have to leave them a voicemail to get a quick return phone call.
+Caller ID will tell your friend the time you attempted to reach them.
+You may even follow up the missed call with a quick text message to confirm that you were trying to reach them.
 This is very informal because the nature of your relationship is informal as friends.

 You are best off keeping a log of each time you contact your CPS caseworker.

 This can apply to phone calls that you make that are returned or phone calls that are not returned.
-If communication with your CPS caseworker becomes an issue in your court case, you can utilize the call log to speak more specifically to the judge about your efforts to speak to your caseworker regarding your child.
-At the very least this shows a judge that you are diligent about the case and your child.
+Suppose communication with your CPS caseworker becomes an issue in your court case.
+In that case, you can utilize the call log to speak more specifically to the judge about your efforts to speak to your caseworker regarding your child.
+At the very least, this shows a judge that you are diligent about the case and your child.

 Rely on your caseworker's supervisor to ensure prompt callbacks

-If it becomes habitual where you make phone calls to your caseworker and those phone calls are not returned then you should bring the caseworker’s supervisor into the situation by alerting her to the unreturned phone calls.
+If it becomes habitual, you make phone calls to your caseworker, and those phone calls are not returned.
+You should bring the caseworker's supervisor into the situation by alerting her to the unreturned phone calls.
 Again, I will point out that CPS caseworkers are legitimately busy and are often unavailable to speak to you when you attempt to contact them.

 However, this is not an excuse for failing to call you back within a reasonable amount of time.
-Do not feel like you are tattling on your caseworker by calling the supervisor.
-It is important that you have information about your child investigation and the best point of contact to do so is your CPS caseworker.
+Do not feel like you are informing your caseworker by calling the supervisor.
+You must have information about your child's investigation, and the best point of contact to do so is your CPS caseworker.

 Additional tips for working with your CPS case supervisor

-With that said, you can show a judge that by participating and cooperating in the investigation that you understand that your child’s safety is potentially at risk and that it is your primary responsibility to see to it that your child is kept safe from harm.
+With that said, you can show a judge that you understand that your child's safety is potentially at risk by participating and cooperating in the investigation.
+It is your primary responsibility to ensure that your child is kept safe from harm.

 Tell the truth in any situation (even if it is going to hurt you)

-Giving false information to a CPS caseworker is a bad move.
-For one, CPS is going to work to verify any statement you give to them by asking many other people for their “stories” about a particular event.
-It is unlikely that CPS will take your word for it as it pertains to a matter that involves the investigation.
+Giving false information to a CPS caseworker is a wrong move.
+For one, CPS will work to verify any statement you give to them by asking many other people for their "stories" about a particular event.
+It is unlikely that CPS will take your word for it about a matter involving the investigation.

 Keep in mind that there is a difference between lying to a CPS investigator and holding back on your answers until you can speak to your attorney.
-If you can answer the question of a CPS caseworker in a brief, concise and honest fashion you are better off doing so.
-Additional information can be provided down the road but you ought to speak to your attorney before discussing anything sensitive.
+If you can answer the question of a CPS caseworker in a brief, concise and honest fashion, you are better off doing so.
+Additional information can be provided down the road, but you should speak to your attorney before discussing anything sensitive.

-CPS caseworkers have a job that allows them to see sides of people that are not all that flattering.
+CPS caseworkers have a job that allows them to see sides of people that are not flattering.
 These folks encounter people on the worst days of their lives and then have to step further into that world that is made up of anger and frustration.
-If you show the caseworker respect that respect will be returned to you in how the caseworker treats you and your family.
+If you show the caseworker respect, that respect will be returned to how the caseworker treats you and your family.

-Respect can also be shown not only in how you treat another person and by how you speak to him or her, but by keeping your appointments and being punctual to meetings.
-When you have a scheduled time to see, your child make sure you arrive on time as agreed.
+Respect can also be shown in how you treat another person and how you speak to them, but by keeping your appointments and being punctual to meetings.
+When you have a scheduled time to see, your child makes sure you arrive on time as agreed.

-Phone ahead to CPS if you are going to be late for any reason.
+Phone ahead to CPS if you will be late for any reason.
 Remember that CPS workers are busy just like you are.
-Keeping them waiting with no explanation as to why can be extremely frustrating.
-What’s more- if you miss meetings this will be documented, and the judge will have questions as to what else you had to do that was more important than this investigation and case.
+You keep them waiting with no explanation as to why can be extremely frustrating.
+What's more- if you miss meetings, this will be documented, and the judge will have questions as to what else you had to do that was more important than this investigation and case.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"